 Something no one would have predicted.

 The numerous come from behind victories, the critical drives extended with his arms and legs, the million dollar confident smile, the pointing to the sky as he ran onto the field with 67,000 fans going wild…all believing that with him, we could beat anyone.

-All the things that won over the city, and cemented McNair as the greatest player in the history of the (new) franchise.
+All the things that won over the city and cemented McNair as the greatest player in the history of the new-era franchise.

 From 1999 – 2005, the Titans were relevant.
 They were making playoff runs and playing on national television, due in large part to McNair.

-As we look forward to the Marcus Mariota era in Tennessee, let’s not forget the life and death of our fallen hero.
+As we embrace and applaud the Marcus Mariota era in Tennessee, let us not forget the life and death of our fallen hero.
 Especially today.Embed from Getty Images

 RIP Steve “Air” McNair….February 14, 1973 – July 4, 2009